Joint review of sport, leisure and cultural services

 Following the engagement period we will begin a vast piece of analysis to review all the feedback received to ensure that every voice is captured and considered.

 This analysis work will take place alongside the development of the final proposals which will bring together all research, public feedback, and other relevant considerations to develop comprehensive and well-informed proposals that will shape the recommended outcomes.
-As part of this process, we will return to the community to share what we heard and how your feedback has informed our approach.
+We will share what we heard and how your feedback has informed our approach.